Family adventure on the Red Deer River

 Here’s the Trello Board (trello.com/b/l4zykYHC) we’re working from:

 Our focus in the short term is to refine our tours and build on what we currently have.
-We’re especially excited for new river based tours, launching new tours built around outdoor culture and local food, and on expanding our winter tours.
+We’re especially excited about new river-based tours, launching new tours built around outdoor culture and local food, and on expanding our winter tours.

 We’re also working on expanding our explorecentralalberta.ca website into a regional booking platform where visitors can book multiple experiences at once, find information for self-guided adventures and where we can help other operators work together to grow our visitor economy.
 If you’re an operator based in Central Alberta make sure to reach out to find out more.

 Thinking we shouldn’t share?
 We’re finding that sharing the ideas brings them to life.
 Sure someone could “borrow” one of our ideas and launch it before we have a chance to.
-It’s happen before and it will happen again, regardless of how publicly we share them.
+It has happened before and it will happen again, regardless of how publicly we share them.
 At the same time, we’re firm believers that what makes an experience unique is much more than a set of instructions.

 Our goal: inspiring you to play outside and help you experience your adventure so that you can discover the food, people and natural beauty of the region.